 Choosing the right size humidifier is essential for creating a comfortable environment.
 A unit that is too small won’t be effective, while one that is too large can create excess moisture, leading to condensation on windows and potential mold growth.
 Check the product’s packaging for its recommended room size coverage and choose one that matches your child’s nursery or bedroom.
 You’ll also want to consider the filter system.
 Some models use filters to trap mineral deposits from tap water, preventing fine white dust from settling on surfaces.
 Others are filterless, which means less ongoing maintenance, but they work best with distilled water to avoid that same dust.

-Choosing the Safest Humidifier for Your Child
+Making the Safest Choice for Your Family

 When you’re looking for ways to soothe your child’s cough or congestion, a humidifier can be a great tool.
 But with different types available, making the safest choice is what matters most.
 When it comes to your child’s room, the guidance from pediatric experts is clear and consistent: always opt for a cool mist humidifier.
 This recommendation is shared by trusted organizations, including the American Academy of Pediatrics, for one simple reason: safety.